Every website you visit relies on one thing: web hosting.

 In order to approach this issue in a consistent and systematic fashion, let’s break down the process of choosing a hosting provider into several simple steps:

-1. Understand your needs.
+- Assess your needs.
 The first step is to have a clear idea of what your online project will need in terms of performance, flexibility and features.
-Some of the valid questions to ask yourself are as follows: What are you building – a website, an online store, a community, an application, a digital product?
+What are you building – a website, an online store, a community, an application, a digital product?
 What will the expected visitor traffic be and how fast will it grow?
-What technologies and functionality to make it work?
-How much money can you spend on this?
+What technologies and functionality do you need to make it work?
+What’s your realistic budget?

-2. Decide on the hosting type.
+- Select hosting type.
 At this point it is already possible to narrow down the choice to a specific type of hosting services based on such requirements as scalability, speed, price, control and features – which you’ve pinpointed in the previous step.
-You can use the table in the section about hosting types above to help you.
+You can use the table above to help you.

-3. Check for needed features.
-Once you’ve picked the hosting type, you can continue by looking at several companies which offer respective services: again, using the information from step 1, you can now examine each offer for the presence of features you’ll need, like bundled content management systems, domain or email management, database access, security features such as SSL certificates and domain privacy, available computing resources, physical location, etc.
+- Check for needed features.
+Once you’ve picked the hosting type, you can continue by looking at several companies which offer respective services: examine each offer for the presence of features you’ll need, like bundled content management systems, domain and email management, database access, security features such as SSL certificates and domain privacy, available computing resources, physical location, etc.

-Based on these five steps it is possible to narrow down your choice to a couple of specific offers by specific hosting companies – i.e. from 100s of potential candidates to 1-2.
-In addition to that, going through web hosting reviews can help gather additional insights that will finally allow you to find the best option for your situation.
+Based on these five steps it is possible to narrow down your choice from 100s of potential candidates to 1-2.
+In addition to that, going through web hosting reviews here’s our section on that can help gather additional insights that will finally allow you to find the best option for your situation.

 Over to You!